Trading Strategies: Nick Radge interview with Quant News

-Nick Radge has been trading and investing since 1985, and has worked for global investment banks in Sydney, London and Singapore.
-He is an ex-Director at Macquarie Bank and ran his own hedge fund.
-More recently he has been appointed the Vice President of the Australian Technical Analysis Association.
+Nick Radge is renowned for his trading strategies and methods.
+Nick has been trading and investing since 1985, and has worked for global investment banks in Sydney, London and Singapore.
+An ex-Associate Director at Macquarie Bank and ran his own hedge fund.
+He was previously the Vice President of the Australian Technical Analysis Association.
 He is also the author Unholy Grails – A New Road to Wealth as well as the founder of The Chartist, an online advisory and research website designed for Australian traders and investors.
-He provides extensive personal consulting on trading and investment plans, computer modeling, technical analysis and other areas required by Australian and international clients.
-Today he resides in Noosa, Queensland, Australia with his family and actively trades CFDs.

 Grace: Tell us about your business, The Chartist.